AlexJamesWright/METHOD/Doxumentation/DoxMainpage.md

 This is METHOD, a relativistic multi-dimensional, multi-fluid ElectroMagnetoHydroDynamic solver built and maintained by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
-METHOD is being developed as a result of a PhD project to model neutron star systems with multi-fluid models.
+METHOD is being developed as a result of a PhD project to model neutron star mergers with multi-fluid models.
 As a result, ideal and resistive single fluid models exist that are more conventional in astrophysical model, and a relatively new two-fluid model adapted from Amano 2016.